The Creative Writing Concentration

 Continued work in the writing of fiction.
 The class proceeds by means of group workshops, individual conferences with the instructor, and reading across the genre.
 Students will read with the eye of a writer to explore how a work is constructed and how the elements of craft come together to create a successful whole.
 The process of revision is emphasized.

-CRWT 21 (formerly 84).
-Intermediate Workshop in Creative Nonfiction
+CRWT 21.
+Intermediate Workshop: Creative Nonfiction

 Continued work in the writing of creative nonfiction, including literary journalism, investigative memoir, the lyric essay, and documentary.
 The class proceeds by means of group workshops, individual conferences with the instructor, and reading across the genre.
 Students will read with the eye of a writer to explore how a work is constructed and how the elements of craft come together to create a successful whole.
 The processes of research and revision are emphasized.